 The position you take through options will be a leveraged position.
 As such, a change in the price of the option is bound to be disproportionate to a change in the price of the underlying share.
 The ratio of this change is represented by the term “delta”.
 Delta is positive for call options and negative for put options.

 If the share price changes in an unforeseen way, an option may completely lose its value.
-For example, your company’s call options with an exercise price of $50 will be worthless at the expiry date if the share price turns out to be only $49.
-Here, if you have purchased a contract with 100 units, you would have lost the entire premium you paid.
+For example, your company's call options with an exercise price of $50 will be worthless at the expiry date if the share price turns out to be only $49.
+If you have purchased a contract with 100 units, you would have lost the entire premium you paid.
 This is a loss of 100%.
 In contrast, unless the company goes bankrupt, their shares will never become completely worthless.

 So long as the company stays afloat, there’s always a possibility that its shares may increase in price over time.
 Since options have limited lives, they naturally decline in value at an exponential rate as they approach their expiry dates.

 While the potential loss you can face as the buyer of an option is limited to the premium you paid, as a seller, your loss can be unlimited.
-If the buyer chooses to exercise the option, you will be obliged to deliver the purchase or the sale of the shares at the preset price irrespective of their market value.
+If the buyer chooses to exercise the option, you will be obligated to deliver the purchase or the sale of the shares at the preset price irrespective of their market value.

 The takeaway message for beginner investors is that, ideally, options should be used to complement their current shareholding positions.
 Standalone positions should only be taken out after consultation with a broker or a financial adviser.